Avoid Costly Mistakes When Responding to Government Cure Notices That Can Almost Guarantee a Termination for Default

-However, if the Agency rescinds the cure notice, it should not move to terminate the contract for default.
+When you are not performing under the terms of the contract, the government is entitled to exercise its rights under the contract.
+Under these circumstances, it can issue you a cure notice FAR letter.
+However, if the Agency rescinds the notice to cure letter, it should not move to terminate the contract for default.
 Instead, it should restart the cure process.
 By not issuing a new notice, the government arguably is not abiding by the terms of the contract and legal impacts your notice of right to cure.

-The key to avoiding a termination for default is to focus on responding to government cure notices in a way that gives assurances.
-Although you may be angry or disagree with the government, your cure notice response must focus on providing a plan of action.
+The key to avoiding a termination for default is to focus on responding to government cure letter ahead of time in a way that gives the agency assurances that you will accomplish the task(s) at hand.

 - Filing an immediate claim and then demanding a change or amendment to the contract is a serious mistake.